 NOTE: Our Winter 2017 Symposium has been postponed due to weather conditions.
-Please stay tuned to our website and social media pages for information on its rescheduling.
+It will take place on Thursday, September 21, 2017.

 The Novelization of the Criminal Justice System & Its Effect on Pop Culture

 Thursday, September 21, 2017

 The New England Law Review winter criminal law book symposium will be held on February 9th at 4:00 p.m. in the Cherry Room at New England Law | Boston.
 It will showcase the art of writing novels that heavily involve the criminal justice system and its functions.
 New York Times Bestselling Author and Professor of Law Alafair Burke will discuss her recent novel, “The Ex.”
 Response articles featured in the symposium will include: